Skip to content

 Zelle is a US-based digital payments network that allows users to send money electronically from their bank account to the bank account of another registered user using either a mobile device or the website of a participating bank.

 Founded in 2017, Zelle’s reach has grown substantially, and it’s now backed by the support of more than 1,600 financial institutions.
-In fact, as of 2022, approximately 80% of the US population was able to connect to Zelle through their banking apps.
+In fact, as of 2023, approximately 100 million users have been able to connect to Zelle through their banking apps.

 Zelle’s homepage.
 Source: Zellepay.com